 A student who is suspended from his/her graduate program may reapply for admission.
 When a student is dismissed from a graduate program, there is no opportunity to return.

-Students matriculated in the full-time graduate program in Physician Assistant Studies are subject to the academic standing policies found in the program's Professional Phase Student Handbooks.
+Students matriculated in the full-time graduate program in Physician Assistant Program are subject to the academic standing policies found on the Physician Assistant website: http://www.kings.edu/academics/undergraduate_majors/physicianassistant

 Repeating Courses in Part-time Programs

 To be used towards a student's program of studies, graduate courses must receive a grade of C or better.
 Courses in which the grade earned is an F may not be used in the student's program of studies, and, if required for the degree, must be repeated.
 Courses may be repeated only once.
 The grade from the repeated course, if C or better, will be counted in the student's cumulative GPA.
 The original grade will remain on the student's transcript, but will not be counted in the cumulative GPA.
 If the grade in the repeated course is again an F, a student may be dismissed from his/her graduate program.